-- Provide guidance to school districts and the Department of Education on the implementation of the Pupil-Centered Funding Plan;
+- Providing guidance to school districts and the Department of Education on the implementation of the Pupil-Centered Funding Plan;

-- Review state laws and regulations related to education and make recommendations to improve the efficiency and effectiveness of public education;
+- Reviewing state laws and regulations related to education and making recommendations to improve the efficiency and effectiveness of public education;

-- Review and make recommendations relative to the Pupil-Centered Funding Plan’s equity and cost adjustment factors, which include those for each county, small schools, and small districts; and
+- Reviewing and making recommendations relative to the Pupil-Centered Funding Plan’s equity and cost adjustment factors, which include those for each county, small school, and small district; and

-- Review the Department of Education’s reports on the personnel and services an average school could employ based on the funding included in the Governor’s recommended budget and the budget approved by the Legislature and provide recommendations for revision as appropriate.
+- Reviewing the Department of Education’s reports on the personnel and services an average school could employ based on the funding included in the Governor’s recommended budget and the budget approved by the Legislature, and providing recommendations for revision as appropriate.

 The Commission on School Funding created a document to summarize their work to date, effective March 2021.
 It also describes the next steps in implementation for the Pupil-Centered Funding Plan.
 The document is intended to be a public-friendly overview and includes links to more detailed information throughout.